BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

     - BAKTA/approved_genomes.txt: Contains the genomes that were filtered down from 13 to 9 due to their BUSCO Completeness score.
     - BAKTA/run_bakta_filtered.sh: Took the listed genomes and ran it through bakta.
     - BAKTA/summarize_bakta.sh: Summarized the information about the genomes into one TSV file.
-- PANAROO: Bash script used after downloading panaroo.
+- PANAROO: Scripts used after downloading panaroo.
+    -  Bash script used for panaroo.
+    -  followup_analysis.sh used for separating the core and assembly genes.
 <br>

 # Reproducing Results <br>